reustle/japanology/readme.md

 ### Contributing Code
 If you would like to help improve the website, check out the list of feature requests on [this page](https://github.com/reustle/japanology/issues).

-To run this project locally, install [Jekyll](https://jekyllrb.com/) and run `jekyll serve` in the project directory.
-Running the python code is not required.
+To run this project locally, you can run something like `python3 -m http.server` to host the index.html file on port 8000.

-### Tasks
-- Remove bootstrap cdn font-awesome dependency
-- Remove tether dependcy
-- Upgrade bootstrap

 ### Contributors
 - Allen Wurtzinger